All Episodes

 Just 98 days to go until you're the ultimate jury.

-One week from today, we launched Shall Live Free or Die, America, the World on the Brink.
+One week from today, we launch Live Free or Die, America, the World on the Brink.

 I mean every word of it.

-And it's the definitive outline of all that is stay at stake.
+And it's the definitive outline of all that is at stake, what makes this country great, what has historically made this country exceptional.

 That we advance the human condition in ways no other country on the face of this earth ever has.